openthread/ot-docs/site/en/reference/cli/concepts/udp.md

 # Send UDP Messages with OT CLI

-Thread networks offer several `udp` commands for establishing peer-to-peer communication using UDP sockets.
-Each peer needs its own socket.
+Thread networks offer several `cli udp` commands for testing peer-to-peer communication using UDP sockets.
+The `cli udp` provides one sample socket with which all `udp` commands interact.

-In addition to opening the required sockets, one requirement is that the socket on the receiving end of the initial communication be bound.

-The examples that follow demonstrate how you can open and bind sockets, how to to specify a peer with which to associate a local socket, and how to send messages using UDP sockets.
+The examples that follow demonstrate how you can open and bind sockets, how to to connect a socket, and how to send messages using UDP sockets.

 ## UDP Commands